Weight Loss

 Looking for an online weight loss doctor?

-Shed It combines prescription GIP/CLP-1 treatment and science-backed support tools to help members shed pounds and negative habits holding them back from living their best lives.
+If you’re not a member of Shed It, we’d love to welcome you to learn more about our at-home, online weight loss program.
+Shed It combines prescription GIP/CLP-1 treatment with science-backed support tools to help members shed pounds and negative habits holding them back from living their best lives.

 Licensed medical providers develop and manage all aspects of clinical care.
 Membership includes unlimited medical and Dr. B staff support to ensure a seamless online experience.
+Learn more about Shed It or...

-Or start an online medical weight loss consultation today!
+Sart an online medical weight loss consultation

-*Byetta®, Wegovy®, Ozempic®, Trulicity®, Zepbound® and Mounjaro® are registered trademarks of their respective owners.
+*Byetta®, Saxenda®, Victoza®, Wegovy®, Ozempic®, Trulicity®, Zepbound® and Mounjaro® are registered trademarks of their respective owners.
 Our use of these names is for informational purposes only and does not imply any affiliation, endorsement or approval by the trademark holders.

 Sources: